O'Hare (surname)

-O'Hare is the anglicised form of the Irish name Ó hÍr.
+O'Hare is the anglicised form of the Irish name Ó hÍr (meaning "long-lasting"), or derived from Ó hAichir (meaning "fierce" or "sharp").
 It is an Irish clan (or sept) surname.

 The earliest reference to the clan Ó Haichir (now O'Hare) is to be found in the Annals of the Four Masters.
 The great majority of O'Hares, were descendants of the Oriel family of Ohir or Oheir, who were kin to the O'Hanlons and seated in the Barony of Orier, County Armagh in Ireland, where, with the adjacent counties of Antrim and County Down, the O'Hares are still found.

 The O'Hare name was spelled: O'Heir, O'Hire, O'Heere, O'Hear, O'Hare and O'Haire.
 It is the name of an Oriel family who were chiefs of Oirtheara, now the baronies of Orier, in the east of County Armagh.
 According to the traditional Irish pedigree, the family is descended from Slioch Ir, who was the son of Ior and the grandson of Cathal Ruadh, who was killed in 1401.
 O'Hare is one of the few surnames which resisted the general tendency in the 18th century to discard the "Ó" in their name.
-Generally, the distinctive mark of an Irish surname is "Mac" or "Ó", according to the Latin: Per Mac atque O, tu veros cognoscis Hibernos; His duobus demptis, nullus Hibernus wades, which has been translated: